Green Claims: An Excerpt From The Advertising Law Tool Kit

 Join us as we spotlight select chapters of Venable's popular Advertising Law Tool Kit, which helps marketing teams navigate the legal risk of campaigns and promotions.
-Click here to download the entire Tool Kit, and tune in to the Ad Law Tool Kit Show podcast, to hear the authors of this chapter dive deeper into the issue of green claims in this week's episode.
+Click here to download the entire Tool Kit, and tune in to the Ad Law Tool Kit Show podcast, to hear the authors of this chapter dive deeper into the issue of green claims.

 Protecting the planet against climate change is a social movement—and big business.
 The Federal Trade Commission (FTC) has issued detailed and specific guidance for marketers about how to substantiate so-called green claims.
 Unsubstantiated green claims have been, and will continue to be, an enforcement priority.
 The FTC has sought comments on updates to the Green Guides, and new Guides are likely to be issued in 2024.
 State laws have also been passed that regulate specific "green" claims, which regulators have begun aggressively enforcing.
 Furthermore, plaintiffs' class action lawyers are focusing on green claims across a variety of industries, from transportation to cosmetics.